damianlewis/ansible-role-octobercms/README.md

 octobercms_owner: "{{ ansible_ssh_user }}"
 ```
 Configuration settings.
-- `octobercms_root_path:string` - Specifies where OctoberCMS will be installed.
+- `octobercms_root_path:string` - Specifies where October will be installed.
-- `octobercms_owner:string` - Specifies the user that will have ownership of the OctoberCMS installation.
+- `octobercms_owner:string` - Specifies the user that will have ownership of the October installation.

 ```yaml
 octobercms_app_name: October CMS